Curriculum Detail

 • Intermediate-Advanced Spanish

 In this course, students continue to strengthen all four language skills: speaking, listening, reading, and writing.
-More complex structures are introduced and vocabulary continues to expand, while recycling and maintaining structures previously learned.
+More complex structures are introduced and vocabulary continues to expand to include the future, conditional and perfect tenses, while recycling and maintaining structures previously learned.
 Classes are conducted almost entirely in Spanish, and students are expected to use the target language.
-Appropriate reading passages and longer written work is expected.
 Exploration of topics concerning contemporaneous affairs are used to promote communication and negotiation of meaning.
 Listening comprehension is emphasized and students are expected to prepare for oral assessments.
 This class aims to expand upon students’ cultural knowledge of the Spanish-speaking world, along with Spanish-speaking communities within the United States.
 The textbook for this course is the Senderos Series.

 Prerequisite: Intermediate Spanish